 Who is Carol James?

-Carol is a professionally qualified careers guidance adviser with over thirty years experience in the careers guidance sector.
+Carol is a professionally qualified careers guidance adviser with over forty years experience in the careers guidance sector.
 Born and educated in Sheffield, Carol has lived and worked in London, the home counties, and Lincolnshire for careers services, before returning to Sheffield in 2005.
 She is respected in the national careers scene, having served as vice president of the national Association for Careers Education and Guidance to March 2013.
 Following a BA Hons in History at the University of Liverpool, Carol trained for the postgraduate Diploma in Careers Guidance in Kent, and extended her professional studies with a MA in Guidance at the University of East London.
 She is qualified to administer psychometric tests as part of careers guidance.
 Carol is a member of the Career Development Institute and is on the register of guidance professionals.
-Carol currently provides careers guidance to young people in four schools in Sheffield, working as an independent careers adviser.
+Carol currently provides careers guidance to young people in several schools in Sheffield and Doncaster, working as an independent careers adviser.
 She is an experienced assessor for careers quality awards within the QICS (Quality in Careers Standard) in the Yorkshire and Humberside and East Midlands areas.

 In providing careers guidance, Carol commits to meet the highest standards set out in the code of ethics of the Career Development Institute which can be downloaded here Her careers guidance interviews are assessed annually by professionally competent guidance practitioners, and are currently graded ‘good’.